ココハ デジタルワールドト カスカニ マジワル

 I started translating a few things for fun and then somehow I ended up translating more things, and then one thing led to another, and then I ended up needing a site to put everything on.
-So this is basically just the site where I put translations for everything that strikes my fancy, because it’s fun.
+So this is basically just the site where I put translations for anything that strikes my fancy, because it’s fun.

 Opinions and viewpoints expressed in anything I translate are not my own and do not necessarily line up with my own personal views on what’s being expressed, with the exception of posts with the “Personal” tag and the occasional translator’s note.
+I can and will translate things regardless of whether I personally agree with (or even like) the contents or not.

 The site name “DigiLab” comes from the DigiLab run by Mirei Mikagura in Digimon Story Cyber Sleuth and Hacker’s Memory, where she observes the multiverse and gathers information about what’s happening in it.